WORKING WITH THE FOOD

 Elior Group has committed to using only higher welfare chicken GLOBALLY by 2026.

-World leader in infant nutrition, Danone recently committed to improve broiler welfare across their entire European supply chain.
+World leader in infant nutrition, Danone has committed to improve broiler welfare across their entire European supply chain by 2026.

 What can you do to improve the lives of the chickens in your supply chain?